PyDMD/PyDMD/README.md

 ## Testing

-We are using Travis CI for continuous intergration testing.
-You can check out the current status [here](https://travis-ci.org/mathLab/PyDMD).
+We are using GitHub actions for Continuous Integration.
+You can check the current status [here](https://github.com/mathLab/PyDMD/actions).

 To run tests locally (`pytest` is required):